The Culture Wars Against Education

 • Uses Brevard County Florida as an example of how the staunchly conservative Moms for Liberty grew by weaponizing parental rights and attacking curriculum, books, and covid policies.

-X. What is to be Done
+XI.
+What is to be Done?

 A. What is being Done